LSDOlab/modopt/docs/src/getting_started.md

 ```

 ### Installation instructions for developers
-To install `modopt`, first clone the repository and install using pip.
+To install `modopt`, first clone the repository and install it by running
-On the terminal or command line, run
 ```sh
 git clone https://github.com/lsdolab/modopt.git
 pip install -e ./modopt